Rabbi Barbara Aiello

 Thanks to the

-Ner Tamid del
+Ner Tamid del Sud

-Sud has been
+has been blessed

-its very own
+with its very own

 Synagogue Ner Tamid del Sud in Serrastretta